Partition Action Q&A Series How do I properly serve co-owners who live in different states in a partition case? nc

 Conclusion

 In a North Carolina partition case, all co-owners must be joined and served, even when they live in different states.
-Proper service usually means certified/registered mail (return receipt requested), a qualifying delivery service, or personal service that complies with North Carolina Rule 4, followed by filing the correct proof of service.
-If a co-owner cannot be served after due diligence, service by publication may be available.
+Proper service usually means registered or certified mail, return receipt requested, signature confirmation, a qualifying delivery service, or personal service that complies with North Carolina Rule 4, followed by filing the correct proof of service.
+Because partition is a special proceeding, the summons and response period should comply with N.C.
+Gen. Stat. §§ 46A-2 and 1-394.
+If a co-owner cannot be served after due diligence, service by publication may be available, and for unknown or unlocatable parties Chapter 46A adds additional requirements.
 The next step is to file the partition case in the county where the property sits and complete service within 60 days (or timely extend the summons).

 Talk to a Partition Action Attorney